nathanejohnson/docker_compose_unifi_mongo/README.md

     docker network create

-and run static IP.
+and specify the name of the network created as MANAGEMENT_NETWORK in .env .
+This is meant to run with a static IP within the subnet defined in the network, defined as UNIFI_ADDRESS in the .env.
 I use an ipvlan network for this, as all of my APs run on a management vlan that doesn't have internet access through the firewall.
 Tweak as necessary.

 docker compose up -d and enjoy!